Magik3a/dev.bg/README.md

 ---

 ## Continuous Security (CS) 👮‍

+> Continuous Security (CS) is a software development practice that involves integrating security into every stage of the development process, from design to deployment.
+The goal of CS is to identify and mitigate security risks as early as possible, rather than waiting until later stages of development or after deployment.
+By integrating security into every stage of development, CS helps to ensure that security is a priority and that applications are more secure and less vulnerable to attacks.

 | Security Tool | Security Scan Status | Workflow |
 |--- | --- | --- |